trankillity/deck_diablo3/README.md

 <!-- ##### Harder option
 1. Paste this URL into a browser in desktop mode on your Steam Deck -
 1.  -->
 > If you are having trouble, feel free to reach out to me on the Steam Deck discord.
+Layout is also available at this URI steam://controllerconfig/diablo%20iii/2854432738

 ## Important Diablo III settings
 * Bind Force Move to Mouse Wheel Down (used for forcing movement and allowing the client to look like those who use the Logitech mouse trick)